grafana/grafana/public/app/plugins/panel/pluginlist/README.md

+# This plugin is deprecated and will be removed in future versions.
+Please use the built-in plugin catalogue instead.

-# Plugin List Panel - Native Plugin
+## Plugin List Panel - Native Plugin

 The Plugin List plans shows the installed plugins for your Grafana instance and is **included** with Grafana.
-It is used on the default Home dashboard.